 (f) they have devised proper systems to ensure compliance with the provisions of allapplicable laws and such systems are adequate and operating effectively.

 25. RELATED PARTY TRANSACTIONS:

-All the related party transactions are entered on arms length basis in theordinary course of business and are in compliance with the applicable provisions of theCompanies Act 2013 and the SEBI (Listing Obligations and Disclosures Requirements)Regulations 2015.
+All the related party transactions are entered into on arm's length basis in theordinary course of business and are in compliance with the applicable provisions of theCompanies Act 2013 and the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015.
 There are no materially significant related party transactions made bythe Company with Promoters Directors or Key Managerial

 26. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS/COURTS/TRIBUNALS :